mikavilpas/blink-ripgrep.nvim/README.md

             -- reference material that is not available within the project -- root.
             additional_paths = {},

+            -- Features that are not yet stable and might change in the future.
+            -- You can enable these to try them out beforehand, but be aware -- that they might change.
+Nothing is enabled by default. future_features = {
+              -- Keymaps to toggle features on/off.
+This can be used to alter -- the behavior of the plugin without restarting Neovim.
+Nothing -- is enabled by default.
+              toggles = {
+                -- The keymap to toggle the plugin on and off from blink -- completion results.
+Example: "<leader>tg"
+                on_off = "<leader>tg",
+              },
+            },

             -- Show debug information in `:messages` that can help in -- diagnosing issues with the plugin.